Alya Sometimes Hides Her Feelings in Russian

 is a Japanese light novel series written by SunSunSun and illustrated by Momoco.
 It was originally published online as two short stories on the novel publishing website Shōsetsuka ni Narō on May 6 and 27, 2020, respectively, before being acquired by Kadokawa Shoten, who have published the series since February 2021 under their Sneaker Bunko imprint.

-The story follows a beautiful and talented young Russo-Japanese girl who is a popular transfer student at her new high school in Japan, often sporting a cold shoulder with a lazy and unmotivated boy while earning high marks in class.
+The story follows a beautiful and talented young Russo-Japanese woman named Alisa Kujou who is a transfer student at her new high school in Japan.
+The story also follows a brilliant, yet lazy male student named Masachika Kuze.

 A manga adaptation by Saho Tenamachi began serialization online in Kodansha's Magazine Pocket app and website in October 2022.

 An anime television series adaptation produced by Doga Kobo aired from July to September 2024.
-A second season is set to premiere in 2026.
+A second season is set to premiere in 2027.

-By August 2024, the series had over 5 million copies in circulation.
+By August 2024, the light novel series had over five million copies in circulation.

 Premise

-Alisa Mikhailovna Kujou, nicknamed Alya, is a high school girl with silver hair who looks so beautiful that she turns heads wherever she goes, but her aloof and cold demeanor makes people around her feel uneasy.
+Alisa Mikhailovna Kujou, nicknamed Alya, is a female high school student with silver hair who looks so beautiful that she turns heads wherever she goes, but her aloof demeanor makes people around her feel uneasy.
 Masachika Kuze, who sits next to Alya, is an unmotivated student who just stays up late at night and is a sleepyhead at school.
 Alya often complains about Masachika but seems to be secretly in love with him, and occasionally makes flirtatious remarks in Russian.
 However, she does not realize that Masachika also harbours a secret crush for her and understands Russian, and her flirty comments towards him constantly leave him perplexed and flustered.

+As their friendship blossoms, Alya eventually chooses to run for Student Council with Masachika eventually choosing to be her running mate.
+Their quest to be elected soon begins to unravel their mutual pasts, including their respective complicated family histories and the real reason as to why Masachika can understand Russian.